Desoutter Tools: Origin

 Marcel Desoutter, one of the five Desoutter brothers, was an aviator.
 When he lost a leg in an aircraft crash, he was fitted with an "uncomfortable wooden replacement".
 His brother Charles helped him regain his mobility by designing a prototype for a new artificial leg made of duralumin.
 It was the first ever metal leg.
 Lighter and easier to manoeuvre than wooden legs, Marcel was flying again by the following year.

 This innovation was met with interest from other persons needing a lighter artificial leg; and it resulted in the founding of the Desoutter Company, headed by Marcel Desoutter.

 Product lines

 From the outset, Desoutter needed to develop specific pneumatic tools to ensure that the aluminium components of the artificial limbs were drilled efficiently.

-Adjusting to the numerous developments in its production, the company acquired expertise in this field that in the 1950s they decided to make it their sole business.
+Adjust to the numerous developments in its production, the company acquired expertise in this field that in the 1950s they decided to make it their sole business.